 If you're looking for a learning environment that features one-on-one interactions, customized coursework, and an individualized schedule, check out CNF's Mentoring Program.

-Summer Classes: Now Enrolling
+Fall Classes: Now Enrolling

-Creative Nonfiction Summer Boot Camp (4-week class)
+Creative Nonfiction Boot Camp (5-week or 10-week class)

-Writing the Personal Essay (4-week class)
+New!
+Writing the Personal Essay - Curriculum B (10-week class)

 Please follow the links below for more information on upcoming and future sessions: